Steve Johnson (Days of Our Lives)

 Steve "Patch" Johnson is a fictional character on Days of Our Lives, an American soap opera on the NBC network.
-Created by head writers Sheri Anderson, Thom Racina and Leah Laiman, he has been portrayed by Stephen Nichols since 1985.
+Created by head writers Sheri Anderson, Thom Racina and Leah Laiman, he has been portrayed by only Stephen Nichols on & off since 1985.

 Storylines

 1985–1990

 Steve served in the Merchant Marines with Bo Brady and they were good friends until they both fell for a woman named Britta.
 They competed for her, sometimes violently, and went along with her when she asked them to get tattoos.
 They didn't know that the tattoos were a code for secret bonds she was hiding.
 As the competition accelerated, Bo and Steve got in a knife fight which ended with Steve losing his eye.

 They split up and Steve returned to Salem to work for Victor Kiriakis.
 He was deployed to get a piece of film from Kimberly Brady, but the film found its way to Melissa and Pete Jannings who promptly went on the run when they figured out how dangerous it was.
 Bo and Hope Brady went off in pursuit, sure that the film would give them the evidence they needed to convict Kiriakis for his crimes.
 Although Victor and Steve were both arrested, they managed to get free thanks to Victor's blackmailing Larry Welch to taking the blame.

 Steve's next project went even worse.
 He held a mysterious man covered in bandages and planned to sell him to Victor.
 The plan fell through when the man escaped.
 Things got even uglier for him when Britta walked back into his life.
 Although they began seeing each other, she wound up injured after someone tried to shoot him and shot her in the crossfire.
 Once she recovered, she walked out.
 This left him with the chance to meet and fall in love with Kayla Brady.
 After they hooked up, he began having disturbing memories and became increasingly distant from her.
 He soon found himself enmeshed in a host of problems.
-After he discovered that his sister—Adrienne—killed their father in self-defense, he decided to shield her and take the blame.
+After he discovered that his sister — Adrienne — killed their father in self-defense, he decided to shield her and take the blame.
 All the while she had blocked the incident from her mind, but as the memories returned, she confessed just before he could be sentenced for the crime.

 Next, Steve got mixed up with Harper Deveraux, helping him to fake his death so that he could escape while battling with Steve's old boss Victor.
 Learning of the plot, Victor had the blanks in Steve's gun changed for live ones and Harper ended up in a coma after being shot by Steve.
 Grabbing Kayla, Steve went on the run only to be cleared of the charges while he was away.